 Volleyball spoils Whatcom's perfect league record on sophomore night

-LYNNWOOD -- Edmonds CC volleyball is peaking at the right time.
+LYNNWOOD -- Edmonds College volleyball is peaking at the right time.
 The Tritons celebrated four sophomores in Seaview Gym on November 6, and put a cap on the season with a 3-0 sweep of division leader Whatcom CC.
 The win spoiled the Orcas chance at a perfect league record in 2019 -- something Edmonds did one year ago.

 The Tritons finished 27-12 and 9-3 in North Region play, ending on a five-game win streak.
 The 2019 NWAC Championship Tournament starts on Thursday, November 21 at the Tacoma Convention Center.
 Edmonds is the No. 2 seed from the North and will face Linn-Benton CC (27-10, 13-3 South), the No. 3 seed from the South Region.
 First serve is set for 2 p.m.
 It is the fourth consecutive trip to the postseason for the program under Tony Miranda.
-Edmonds CC Tritons Blogspot: Volleyball opens NWAC Championships in Tacoma > >
+Edmonds College Tritons Blogspot: Volleyball opens NWAC Championships in Tacoma > >

 The four sophomores who played in their final home match are Audree Weekes, Payton Ludwig, Haylee Hooper and Sadie Gardner.
 The past two years they've gone 59-20 overall, including 21-3 in North Region action.
 The two year stretch will go down in program history as one of the most successful ever.